AndreiRudkouski/From.To/index.md

+## Privacy Policy

+If you choose to use this app, then you agree with the conditions described in this Privacy Policy.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/AndreiRudkouski/From.To/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.